-Although Premises and Tenancy Acts differ from state to state, yet it describes reasons for sending a notice by landlord.
-Tenant eviction notice can be sent in the following cases:
+Although Premises and Tenancy Acts differ from state to state, it nonetheless describes reasons for sending a notice by the landlord.
+A tenant eviction notice can be sent in the following cases:

-Creating nuisance in the neighbourhood in such a way that everyone asks a written consent against the tenant.
+Creating nuisance in the neighborhood in such a way that everyone asks a written consent against the tenant

-If the tenant denies the title of the owner or changes the nature of the property without written consent of the landlord.
+If the tenant denies the title of the owner or changes the nature of the property without the written consent of the landlord

-When tenant adds, alters or creates any permanent/temporary construction in the premises without written consent of the landlord.
+When tenant adds, alters or creates any permanent/temporary construction in the premises without the written consent of the landlord

-A genuine need of the property for performing necessary repairs requires empty premises.
+A genuine need for the property for performing necessary repairs requires empty premises.
 But after completion, the tenant will have the right to enter premises.

 If one needs to demolish the premises for the construction of another building.

 In any of the above-mentioned situations, the landlord should consult a good advocate and properly draft a legal notice of eviction against the tenant.
 If the tenant won’t leave after the 30-day notice, the landlord has the liberty to file an eviction suit against the tenant before the court of law.